jose31canizar/x-elastica/client/src/content/disciplines.md

   <br>
   <br>

-  >>• Two sample ground motion records with acceleration time histories, velocity and Arias intensity time hisories are shown in the following figure.
+  >>• Two sample ground motion records with acceleration time histories, velocity and Arias intensity time histories are shown in the following figure.
 Note that the blue part belongs to the strong ground motion which includes 90% of Arias intensity.
   <br>
   <br>
 >###Structural Analysis